cyresgroupe/molecule_starter/README.md

 ```

 #### Client internal IP
 We set up a tweak to get the internal IP of the instance.
-Ansible facts don't bring it to us...
+Ansible facts don't gather it...
 #### Testinfra preriquisites
-We create a prepare playbook that is apply after the creation and before the converge step.
-This playbook install net-tools in order to let testinfra run some tests but without adding net-tools in the role itself.
-Very usefull...
+We create a prepare playbook that is applied after the *creation* and before the *converge* step.
+This playbook install net-tools in order allow some tests but without adding net-tools in the role itself.
+Very usefull !

 ### Test both roles
 ```bash